BIANCHO: BIsmide And Nitride Components for High temperature Operation

 Compound Semiconductor Magazine published a Feature Article and associated editorial on BIANCHO project:

 Compound Semiconductor - Page 53, Volume 19, Number 6, August/September 2013 (Editorial on page 3) -

 PDF copy of CS Magazine August/September Issue here

-NEWS: The 5th International Workshop on Bismuth-Containing Semiconductors: Growth, Properties and Devices will take place in Cork, Ireland on 20-23 July 2014.
-Further details will be posted on Materials World Bismide Network website soon.
+NEWS: The 5th International Workshop on Bismuth-Containing Semiconductors: Growth, Properties and Devices took place in Cork, Ireland on 20-23 July 2014.
+Further details are posted here.

 NEWS: The BIANCHO project was featured in the Financial Times magazine - see second article here.

 The BIANCHO team has demonstrated the world's first electrically-pumped